Bounds for the number of basic feasible solutions generated by the simplex method with the largest distance rule: Abstract

 \section{Abstract}

-{ In this paper, we show bounds for the number of different basic solutions generated by the simplex method with the largest distance rule.
-The pivoting rule was recently proposed, and in some cases, it was reported to be more efficient than the renowned steepest edge rule.
-If the problem is nondegenerate, these results provide bounds on the number of iterations.
-As far as we know, they are the first theoretical bounds for the largest distance rule. }
+{ In this paper, we analyze the simplex method with the largest distance rule and derive upper bounds on the number of different basic feasible solutions generated.
+The pivoting rule was proposed by Pan \cite{pan2008}, and in some cases, it was reported to be more efficient than the renowned steepest edge rule.
+We show that the analytical framework developed by Kitahara and Mizuno can be extended to this rule, despite its structural differences from previously studied pivoting rules.
+The resulting bounds involve a geometric parameter $\beta$ determined by the column norms of the constraint matrix.
+In addition, our analysis does not require a nondegeneracy assumption. }